cygnus666/Circuit-Sword/How-to-set-up-the-Circuit-Sword.md

 10. Plug in the LCD

 11. Download the [Circuit Sword Software](https://github.com/kiteretro/Circuit-Sword) then use Win32 Disk Imager to write it to an SD card.
-Open the “config-cs.txt” file using "Notepad++" then change “#MODE=TESTER” to “MODE=TESTER”
+Open the `config-cs.txt` file using "Notepad++" then change `#MODE=TESTER` to `MODE=TESTER`

 12. Insert the SD card then turn the power switch "ON".
 Once fully booted check that all of the tests have passed

-13. Hold down the “mode” button and wait for the configuration menu to appear
+13. Hold down the "mode" button and wait for the configuration menu to appear

 14. Turn the power switch "OFF" and wait for the Circuit Sword to shut down

-15. Solder the “mode” button to the power switch board then trim the pins
+15. Solder the "mode" button to the power switch board then trim the pins

 16. Solder the spacers to the Add-on board